Thu December 6, 2012

 You like carnivals: the Sugar and Gomorrah roller coaster by artist Peter Anton at Art Miami.

 Just a word of warning: the name of the work is not random.
-This is not a ride you would find at Disney World.

 You have a short attention span: Moving the Still: a GIF Festival.